 We also have an article that covers other possibilities with the Gearset comparison settings rather than the metadata types referenced above.

-If you still can't find a piece of metadata that you know exists, just pop open the chat widget in the corner of your screen and we'll be happy to help you locate it.
+If you still can't find a piece of metadata that you know exists, just pop open the chat widget in the bottom right-hand corner of your screen and we'll be happy to help you locate it.